The Renewable Energy Law Review: Mexico

 Finally, taxpayers distributing dividends or profits from the Energy CUFIN for investment in renewable energy must keep a cumulative record of the distribution of dividends or profits made in each year.

-ii The regulatory framework
+ii The regulatory and consenting framework

 Regulatory bodies and clean-energy certificates

 The LIE ascribed special value to electricity from clean energies through clean-energy certificates (CELs).
 CELs are titles issued by the Energy Regulatory Commission (CRE) that certify the production of a certain amount of electricity from clean energy sources and that serve to meet load-centre consumption requirements.

 For the acquisition of CELs, the SENER sets requirements to be met by the following mandatory participants: suppliers; qualified users and market participants; final users who receive electricity by isolated supply; and holders of legacy interconnection contracts, which includes load centres whose electricity does not come entirely from clean power plants.
 These participants are described in more detail below:

 - A supplier is a marketer, or holder of a permit to offer electricity, who can represent exempt generators (i.e., small power plants with a generation capacity lower than 0.5MW) in the wholesale electricity market (MEM).

 - A qualified user, participant of the market is an end user registered with the CRE to acquire an electricity supply as a market participant.

 - A final user who receives electricity by isolated supply is an individual or a company that acquires an electricity supply in its load centres through the generation or importation of electricity for the satisfaction of its own needs or for export, without making use of the National Transmission Grid (RNT) or the General Distribution Grid (RGD).